The 2020 Route 66 Conference on Communication Disorders will be held on February 28, 2020, at The University of Tulsa.

 3:15-4:00 p.m.: Wrap-up: question-and-answer session

-We hope to see you at this stimulating conference.
-Register today.
+We look forward to seeing you at this stimulating conference.
+(Note: Registration has now closed.)

 This program is offered for 0.6 ASHA CEUs (Intermediate level; Professional area).